ever-been/everDoc/src/book/markdown/study.md

 This task can be generalized into a problem of running a benchmark over a set of parameters.
 The parameters are known in advance and the benchmark is by necessity a user-written code.
 A generic benchmarking framework should therefore simplify both parameter specification *and* the process of writing benchmark code.
 The user's options must be flexible enough to support many possible configurations of the benchmark --- one might want to benchmark a single piece of software with various configurations.

 A benchmark iterating over a predefined set of parameters is called a **pull-oriented benchmark**.
-The details of EverBEEN's support for this use case are discussed later along with [project goals](#user.poutput.regression).
+The details of EverBEEN's support for this use case are discussed later along with the project goals.

 ### Push-oriented benchmarking {#intro.study.push}